LaurentRosenfeld/think_raku/README.md

 **Note**: The chances of a successful compilation increase if you have an almost complete installation of a recent TeX Live distribution.

-Also note that a PDF version is available (https://github.com/LaurentRosenfeld/thinkperl6/tree/master/PDF).
+Also note that a PDF version is available (https://github.com/LaurentRosenfeld/think_raku/tree/master/PDF).

-There are some Perl 6 examples of this book in the https://github.com/LaurentRosenfeld/thinkperl6/tree/master/Supplementary directory and a quite a bit of additional material on the Perl 6 language (conference talks, blog posts, etc.) in the https://github.com/LaurentRosenfeld/Perl-6-Miscellaneous directory.
+There are some Perl 6 examples of this book in the https://github.com/LaurentRosenfeld/think_raku/tree/master/Supplementary directory and a quite a bit of additional material on the Raku programming language (conference talks, blog posts, etc.) in the https://github.com/LaurentRosenfeld/Perl-6-Miscellaneous directory.